toniahurst/FinTech_Module_21_Challenge/README.md

 # Technologies

-This contract was written in Solidity 0.5.0.
+This contract was compiled with Solidity 0.5.5

 # Usage
 To use this app, open KaseiCoin.sol and KaseiCoinCrowdsale.sol and paste into the Remix IDE.